Gear Guide

 A practical fishing tech guide for fish finders, small boat electronics, accessories, mounting, power, and clean rigging decisions.

-Updated May 9, 2026
+Updated June 12, 2026

 Fishing tech and electronics should be chosen around the boat and use case before the brand or screen size: plan mounting, power, transducer placement, readability in sun, accessories, and how the fish finder or electronics will actually support the way you fish.
+TackleDirect is the specialty electronics path for fish finders, accessories, mounting gear, and related fishing tech categories.

 Quick picks